RishiHazra/rishihazra.github.io/_posts/2024-05-26-llms_as_planners.md

 </div><br><br>

 Classical planners generally work under the assumption of *full observability* modeled via a Markov Decision Process (MDP).
 Unfortunately, in the real-world, the agent's senors provide only partial information, called *observation*.
 Such problems are modeled as a Partially Observable MDP (POMDP).
 At each time step, the sequence of observations made by the agent determines a probability distribution over states of the environment.
 Such a distribution is called a *belief state*.
 Needless to say that often leads to intractibility problems as the length of the plan grows.
-LLMs can use its world knowledge to get handle partial observability.
-Think of it as a commonsense prior that helps to better (posterior) belief state.
+LLMs can use its world knowledge to handle partial observability.
+Think of it as a commonsense prior that helps to shape better (posterior) beliefs.
 For instance, given the task ``make an omlette``, the LLM can output actions to ``go to the fridge`` since eggs are likely to be found in the fridge -- even though eggs are not visible (i.e. partial observation) [[4]](#4).
 <br><br>

 <div class="row">